How to Price a Job as a Tradesperson in 2026

 - Factor in travel if the job is more than 15–20 minutes away

-- Look at past similar jobs — if you’re using job management software like Tradify, your job history tells you exactly how long things actually take
+- Look at past similar jobs — if you use job management software, your history tells you exactly how long things actually take

-There’s no single right answer, but here’s when each works best:
+There's no single right answer — here's when each works best:

-The customer pays for your time.
-Simple and fair, but some customers feel uneasy not knowing the final cost upfront.
+Simple and fair — but some customers feel uneasy not knowing the final cost

 Once you know your costs, a professional quote should include: